fantasy-toolz/batting-order/README.md

 We have historical data from the 2021 season onwards available.
 If you want an earlier season, please contact us.

-We also have postseason lineups for 2023 and 2024 available in `data/Postseason/[year]/` for each team.
+We also have
+1. Postseason lineups for 2021-2024 available in `data/Postseason/[year]/` for each team.
+An aggregate version with all lineups is available in `data/Postseason/Aggregate/[year]`.
+2. Preseason lineups for 2021-2024 available in `data/Preseason/[year]/` for each team.
+An aggregate version with all lineups is available in `data/Preseason/Aggregate/[year]`.

 ### Analysis Tools (in `analysis`)